ntop/n2n/doc/BuildConfig.md

 One of the two UPnP libraries, this one supports the NATPMP protocol.
 See also the next option.

+This option depends on the library being installed - on Debian and Ubuntu, this is `apt-get install libnatpmp-dev`

 ### `--enable-miniupnp`

 Enables the other kind of UPnP port mapping protocol.

 Turning on either of these two UPnP libraries will enable UPnP support within the edge.

+Both the natpmp and miniupnp depend on the pthread library being enabled.

+This option depends on the library being installed - on Debian and Ubuntu, this is `apt-get install libminiupnpc-dev`

 ### Disable Multicast Local Peer Detection